-Perhaps out of the blue, but quite unique, considering all major cities in Poland have decided to cancel this year's official Christmas Markets, Manufaktura has gone ahead with its plans to have a Christmas Market and ice-rink in their main square!
-It'll look fantastic and no doubt be under strict sanitary conditions.
+One must-stop-by is Manufaktura which hosts a yearly Christmas Market and ice-rink in their main square!
+It'll look fantastic and what's more Christmas-y than skating with a significant other (or a friend or just yourself!) under the twinkly lights!
 What else can you expect in Łódź during Christmas and New Year?
-No doubt there will be plenty of illuminations and decorations to enjoy, all outdoor pursuits, to avoid large indoor crowds!
+No doubt there will be plenty of illuminations and decorations to enjoy!

 AdventIn contrast to western coca-cola cultures, Christmas in Poland is not a shameless celebration of consumerism.
-Here, the holiday season doesn’t kick off with slashed prices and stampedes outside department stores, but rather a sobering four-week period known locally as ‘Adwent’ during which Poles are expected to spiritually prepare for Christ’s coming by refraining from indulgences like partying, dancing and drinking, are encouraged to help the less fortunate, and, of course, to attend Catholic mass as much as possible.
+Here, the holiday season doesn’t kick off with slashed prices and stampedes outside department stores, but rather a sobering four-week period known locally as ‘Adwent’ during which Poles are expected to spiritually prepare for Christ’s coming by refraining from indulgences like partying, dancing and drinking (to what extent this is observed remains to be seen).
+They are also encouraged to help the less fortunate, and, of course, to attend Catholic mass as much as possible.
 How strictly these church-established guidelines are followed is entirely up to the individual, and having a look around town you’d hardly guess the holidays were a time of self-restraint and supposed prohibition.
 But it does go to underline the fact that in comparison to the west, Poland really puts the ‘Christ’ in Christmas; here ‘capturing the holiday spirit’ traditionally denotes an embodiment of Christian ideals.

 Saint Nicholas DayWith Christmas Day reserved for family and busy with the celebration of Christ, seasonal gift-giving chores have been mostly out-sourced to Saint Nicholas (Święty Mikołaj) who unofficially gets the holiday season started when he comes three weeks earlier on December 6th – ‘Dzień Świętego Mikołaja’, or Saint Nicholas Day.
 In Polish tradition, Ol’ Saint Nick (or ‘Mick’ as the case may be) isn’t a portly pipe-smoker who lives at the North Pole, but an actual dignified saint who comes down from heaven in a rather regal purple and gold robe and bishop’s hat, carrying a crosier (you know, one of those staffs shaped like a candy-cane) on the anniversary of his death.
 Exact traditions vary regionally to some degree; in southern PL, for example, in the run-up to Dzień Świętego Mikołaja eager children write letters to Saint Nicholas requesting the one, maybe two (if they’ve been really good) gifts they most desire that year and put the letter outside on the windowsill so the old codger can drop by and pick up their request during the night.
 On the 6th, Polish children awake to discover Mikołaj’s good graces with a gift under their pillow or next to the bed.
 In northern PL, December 5th sees children cleaning their shoes and leaving them by the door or window to await St. Nick’s, who fills them with sweets and candy.